Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: A simple UDM toy model

 \subsection{Slow transition (\texorpdfstring{$ | \alpha| \ll 1$}{})}

-Let us consider the Taylor expansion of Eqs.~\eqref{rhoaux} and \eqref{paux} for $|\alpha| \ll 1$.
+Let us consider the Taylor expansion of Eqs.~\eqref{rhocomp} and \eqref{pcomp} for $|\alpha| \ll 1$.
 Their leading order contributions are

-These equations show that, in the slow transition limit, the contributions of the auxiliary field $p_{\rm aux}$ and $\rho_{\rm aux}$ are always negligible, and that the $\Lambda$CDM limit is reached if the effective cosmological constant is set to $\rho_\lambda = 2\Lambda$.
-Even though the pressure of the auxiliary field is almost zero at all times, $\rho_{\rm aux}$ is not matter-like, as we can see from the expansion of Eq.~\eqref{rhobetasmall},
+These equations show that, in the slow transition limit, the contributions of the complementary component $p_{\rm comp}$ and $\rho_{\rm comp}$ are always small, and that the $\Lambda$CDM limit is reached if the effective cosmological constant is set to $\rho_\lambda = 2\Lambda$.